chocolatey/docs/input/en-us/central-management/setup/website.md

     }
 ```

+> :memo: **NOTE**
+>
-* `URL_to_CCM` should be the accessible URL to access the CCM Website.
-This will typically be the FQDN of the server that is hosting the CCM Web Site, but it will depend on your environments configuration.
+> - `URL_to_CCM` should be the accessible URL to access the CCM Website.
+>   This will typically be the FQDN of the server that is hosting the CCM Web Site, but it will depend on your environments configuration.

-> :memo: **NOTE** When adding this entry, be sure to include a `,` either before or after the entry, depending on where you add it in the file.  i.e. the end result needs to be a properly formatted JSON document.
+> - When adding this entry, be sure to include a `,` either before or after the entry, depending on where you add it in the file.
+>   In other words, the end result needs to be a properly formatted JSON document.

 The end result should look something like this: